The Value of an Albertus Magnus College Education

 "Albertus treated me like an adult in the real world.
 It was less of a classroom environment and more of an adult learning experience.
 When I finally got to WTNH, I was able to handle the pressure of deadlines without feeling overwhelmed."

 News Channel 8 WTNH Producer

 Meet Samantha and other Alumni

-Albertus Magnus College is once again recognized by US News & World Report in its 2022 college rankings.
-For the fourth consecutive year, Albertus scored as a Top 100 Regional School in the North and was named a Top Performer in the Social Mobility category, and in a new US News category, Campus Ethnic Diversity.
+Albertus Magnus College is once again recognized by US News & World Report in its 2022-2023 college rankings.
+For the fifth consecutive year, Albertus scored as a Top 100 Regional School in the North and was named a Top Performer in the Social Mobility category, and in a new US News category, Campus Ethnic Diversity.

 By demonstrating continued dedication to

 High-Impact Educational Practices,

 Albertus Magnus College has been named as one of the nation's Colleges of Distinction.

 To become a College of Distinction, Albertus Magnus College went through a strict evaluation process and excelled at each point in the following checklists:

 - Emphasis on collaborative work